marcelFRO/ecommerce-analytics/README.md

 ### Business model hypothesis

 The project treats theLook as a fictitious operating company.
-Based on data signals, theLook reads as a **marketplace / dropshipping clothing retailer**, not a vertically integrated brand:
+Based on data signals, theLook reads as a **wide-catalog multi-brand online retailer**, (long-tail aggregator model with own inventory), not a vertically integrated D2C brand:

 - **Top 10 products generate only 0.94% of revenue** — no flagship product portfolio, extreme long tail
 - **~41% of catalog generates 80% of revenue** — much flatter than typical 20/80 Pareto, consistent with reselling many SKUs at low velocity each
 - **74% of stock is old collection (pre-2023)** — suggests passive stock turnover, not active SKU lifecycle management typical of vertical retailers
 - **All traffic sources show identical loyalty (1.39–1.41 orders per customer)** — channels don't differentiate customer behavior, which is unusual for vertically integrated brands that typically build channel-specific affinity (e.g., direct email loyalists vs paid acquisition one-timers)
 - **Email reaches only 2.4% of customers despite full email coverage** — no built-out CRM infrastructure, also typical of marketplace operators relying on traffic acquisition
+- **- Own inventory + warehouses** (490K stock units, 10 distribution centers, $2.1M frozen capital in slow categories) — rules out pure marketplace or dropshipping models, which wouldn't carry inventory risk

 This hypothesis affects how findings are interpreted.
-For example, the 76.6% one-time buyer rate is **not a brand crisis** — it's structural to marketplace economics.
+For example, the 76.6% one-time buyer rate is **not a brand crisis** — it's structural to multi-brand retailer economics (customers loyal to brands carried, not to the platform).
+Conversely, the $2.1M frozen inventory is a **real and significant** capital problem precisely because the company carries its own stock — unlike marketplace operators who could simply delist slow SKUs at zero capital cost.
 The recommendation isn't "build loyalty programs" (vertical brand thinking) but rather "activate the unused CRM channel to convert one-time buyers via discount codes."

 ---